akhileshvattumilli/Pokerbot/README.md

 ## Code Structure

 The engine.py file contains the main code to simulate matches between bots, you should not edit this file.
-If you want to change any parameters of the matches, you can edit config.py

-Each bot is implemented in a seperate folder, python_skeleton/ gives an example of how these folders need to be structured.
-Inside the folder for each bot, you should have the skeleton/ folder, which contains basic code required to run your bot. **DO NOT** edit any of the files in skeleton/, but you do need to copy the skeleton/ folder into the folder for any new bots you create.
+If you want to change any parameters of the matches, you can edit config.py.
+Our bot is implemented in a seperate folder named 23NPCs.
+Inside the folder we have the skeleton/ folder, which contains basic code required to run the bot.

-The only code you need to edit is the player.py class inside the bot folder.
-You will need to implement the methods __init__, handle_new_round, handle_round_over, and get_action.
-You can store variables that will be kept between rounds as members of your class.
-To run your bot, edit the path in config.py.
-You may create additional files if needed, but your final submission must be less than 10 MB in size.

 There is a special bot, player_chatbot, that is provided which allows you to play against your own bot using a command line interface.
 This can be used for debugging purposes.

-You can use numpy/numba, but any other external Python libraries **are not allowed**!

-If your pokerbot attempts to tamper with the game engine/judging system in any way, your team will be **immidiately disqualified**.

 ## Dependencies
  - python>=3.5